-When structured as a recurring payment over time (also known as pay-as-you-go), the TIF stream is frequently incorporated into an amortizing loan to fund the development budget.
-For scoring purposes, the TIF loan will be counted under Financial Readiness to Proceed on the HTC Self-Scoring Worksheet and Deferred Scoring Priority Checklist.
-Scoring will be calculated based on Minnesota Housing's underwriting rate, a 1.0 Debt Coverage Ratio (DCR) and the stated term of the TIF increment.
+When structured as a recurring payment over time (also known as pay-as-you-go), the Tax Increment Financing (TIF) stream is frequently incorporated into an amortizing loan to fund the development budget.
+Minnesota Housing will use a 1.0 Debt Coverage Ratio (DCR) for the TIF portion of the amortizing loan for the stated term of the TIF increment.